-His online artworks connect their participants in real-time but have utility and functionality engineered out, upending the structure of the networks they exist within and revealing possibilities for autonomy.
+James Bloom uses technological innovation as a method to generate perceptual problems.
+His online artworks connect their participants in real-time but have functionality engineered out, upending the structure of the networks they exist within and revealing possibilities for autonomy.
+He takes complex code-based and material production techniques and combines them in unintended ways, often to the point of failure, triggering new states.

-His work is in the permanent collection of the Francisco Carolinum Museum, Linz and he has exhibited at The Wrong Biennale, Art Basel, Strouk Gallery and Foundry among others.
+His work is in the permanent collection of the ZKM Museum, Karlsruhe and Francisco Carolinum Museum, Linz.
+He has exhibited at MOMI, ZKM, The Wrong Biennale and Strouk Gallery among others.
 His works have been shown in London, Paris, Berlin, New York, Dubai and Singapore.

 Contact